-spent the 12th, 13th and 14th at O. eyes and fitting glasses.
+Prof. Raubitscheck of Philadelphia, spent the 12th, 13th and 14th at O. E. Little's Jewelry shop examining

-Joseph Wilson, wife and baby and Ralph Eves of Iowa arrived on the been sick for nearly a year and is yet and accepted one on the Reading. scarcely able to walk without crutches.
-Mrs. Merrich of Shippensbr ing the mail from here to Pine Summit has hired with Charlie Brink to drive the Bakery wagon, John Kingston taking his place on the mail route.
+Joseph Wilson, wife and baby and Ralph Eves of Iowa arrived on the noon train last Tuesday.
+Ralph has been sick for nearly a year and is yet scarcely able to walk without crutches.

+Wm.
+Williams who has been carrying the mail from here to Pine Summit has hired with Charlie Brink to drive the Bakery wagon, John King-ston taking his place on the mail route.

-Dr. H. S. Christian and Miss Julia and has lots of friends.
-Eves were married at the home of the bride's parents Thursday the 15th at eleven o'clock by Friends flourishing business in the distillery Ceremony, quite a number of guests were present, and numerous valuable
+Dr. H. S. Christian and Miss Julia Eves were married at the home of the bride's parents Thursday the 15th at eleven o'clock by Friends Ceremony, quite a number of guests were present, and numerous valuable